Powell says Fed taking ‘wait-and-see’ approach on rate hikes

 Some analysts have projected the Fed’s balance sheet will end up being around $3.5 trillion, which would be significantly higher than the less than $1 trillion it held before the financial crisis hit in 2008.

-Powell said the size of the holdings will “prove ample” to meet the Fed’s needs of supplying reserves to the banking system and he said “we could be near that level later this year.”
+Powell said the size of the holdings will “prove ample” to meet the Fed’s needs of supplying reserves to the banking system.
+He said “we could be near that level later this year.”

 “As we feel our way cautiously to this goal, we will move transparently and predictably in order to minimize needless market disruption,” Powell said.